munich-quantum-toolkit/syrec/docs/source/SyrecLanguageSemantics.rst

 Module
 ------
 - The RevLib project (v2.0.1, section 2.1) :footcite:p:`wille2008revlib` states that the entry point of a well-formed SyReC program is either defined explicitly by a module with an identifier *main* or is implicitly chosen as the last defined module of the program.
+Additionally, one can also specify the identifier of the module serving as the entry point of the SyReC program in the :doc:`parser configuration <library/Settings>`.
+With such an entry configured, only one module matching said identifier is allowed in the SyReC program (the same restriction applies if no such entry was configured and a module with identifier 'main' was defined).

 - Omitting the specification of the dimensionality of any variable (i.e., the number of dimensions and the number of values per dimension) will cause the variable to be considered as a 1D variable storing a single value; The following example shows the two equivalent specifications: